First publishd May 2018

 The photograph below shows a 10kg (22lb) large male cat sitting calming in a dog carrier.

 However, that was not how he started out.
-A new client had presented me with a small blue cage which “contained” this huge cat… The elderly owner and companion were covered in plasters as a visual testament to their struggle to get this cat into the cage.
+A new client had presented me with a small plastic cage which “contained” this huge cat… The elderly owner and companion were covered in plasters as a visual testament to their struggle to get this cat into the cage.
 The owners were completely unfazed and reported their struggle as simply the norm for the previous 8 years of this cranky cat’s life.
 The cat extirpated himself as fast as any oversized animal could exit an undersized container.
 After the cat was finished being examined by me, the owner lifted the original blue carrier back onto the consult table-whereupon the cat turned and nipped the owner then turned towards me as if to say ” You’re next”.
 I walked out of the room, came back in with the green and white carrier box shown above and invited the cat to enter-which he did calmly then and for many trips after.
 The cat loved the bigger box, happily going in and out of it at home.
 At the vet clinic, he would sit calmly in it with the door open in it until I was ready for him, then allow a certain amount of physical interference by me, then walk calmly back into the box signalling Detente was over.
 He allowed us about 60 seconds to close the door, any longer and the spitting and slashing would start.
 Problem solved.

 Some cats love to look out and see where they are going which they can easily do sitting in the ‘wire mesh top with solid plastic bottom’ style of carry boxes.
 If the cat is of the type that prefers to hide, then a light towel over 3 sides of the box does the trick.